canonical/netbox/docs/features/synchronized-data.md

 (Local disk paths are considered "remote" in this context as they exist outside NetBox's database.
 These paths could also be mapped to external network shares.)

+!!! info
+    Data backends which connect to external sources typically require the installation of one or more supporting Python libraries.
+The Git backend requires the [`dulwich`](https://www.dulwich.io/) package, and the S3 backend requires the [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) package.
+These must be installed within NetBox's environment to enable these backends.

 Each type of remote source has its own configuration parameters.
 For instance, a git source will ask the user to specify a branch and authentication credentials.
 Once the source has been created, a synchronization job is run to automatically replicate remote files in the local database.

 The following NetBox models can be associated with replicated data files: